Understanding Education in Houston

 As with most educational outcomes, high school graduation rates vary by demographic characteristics and program.
 This is partly because of discriminatory practices that have existed since the nation’s founding (such as redlining), exacerbated by present-day disparities (i.e., poverty, disinvestment in public schools).

-High school dropout rates in the Houston area vary by county
+High school non-completion rates in the Houston area vary by county

-Given the importance of high school graduation for later educational and life outcomes, it is unsurprising that dropping out of high school has consistently been linked with negative life outcomes.
-Students who leave high school without a diploma are more likely to be unemployed, to earn less than those who graduate, to be on public assistance, and to become involved in the criminal legal system.16 On average, a person who drops out of high school can expect to earn about $330,000 less over their lifetime than someone with a high school diploma only.17
+Given the importance of high school graduation for later educational and economic outcomes, it is unsurprising that leaving high school without a diploma has consistently been linked with negative life outcomes.
+Students who leave high school without a diploma are more likely to be unemployed, earn less, rely on public assistance, and become involved in the criminal legal system.12 On average, a person without a high school diploma can expect to earn about $330,000 less over their lifetime than someone with a high school diploma as their highest level of educational attainment.13

-Studies suggest that dropping out of school is the outcome of a dynamic and cumulative process of disengagement.
-Common reasons include missing too many school days, failing too many classes, not being engaged in school, and having family obligations.
-The key to reducing the dropout rate is to pay attention to all signs of disengagement and intervene at an early stage.18,19
+Studies suggest that not completing high school is the outcome of a dynamic and cumulative process of disengagement.
+Common reasons for leaving before graduating include missing too many school days, failing too many classes, not being engaged in school, and having family obligations.
+The key to reducing the non-completion rate is to pay attention to all signs of disengagement and intervene at an early stage.14,15

-The high school drop-out rate in Texas has hovered around 5% over the past decade.
-Dropout rates are consistently highest in Harris County, though they have improved to 7.3% in 2020 from 8.7% in 2011.
-Dropout rates in Fort Bend and Montgomery counties are relatively similar, about 3%.
-Nationally, the high school dropout rate has declined from 8.3% in 2010 to 5.1% in 2019, according to the National Center for Education Statistics.
+The high school non-completion rate in Texas has hovered around 6% over the past decade.
+Non-completion rates are consistently highest in Harris County, and although they had improved from 9% in 2011 to 7% in 2021, they ticked up to 8% in 2023.
+Non-completion rates in Fort Bend and Montgomery counties have been relatively steady since 2011.
+Nationally, the high school non-completion rate was 5% in 2022, according to the National Center for Education Statistics.

-High schools in the three-county region are less likely to graduate Black and Latino students, which is why we see higher dropout rates among Black and Latino students than their white peers.
-This is partly because these students are five times more likely to attend a high-poverty school than white students,20 resulting in unequal educational experiences.21
+High schools in the three-county region are less likely to graduate Black and Latino students, which is why these groups also have higher non-completion rates compared to their white peers.
+This is partly because Black and Latino students are five times more likely to attend a high-poverty school than white students,16 resulting in unequal educational experiences.17

-Among the Class of 2020, men dropped out at slightly higher rates than women; students classified as economically-disadvantaged dropped out at higher rates than their higher-income peers; and students with disabilities or who were English language learners had the highest dropout rates.
+Among the Class of 2023, men left high school early at slightly higher rates than women; students classified as economically disadvantaged did not finish at higher rates than their higher-income peers; and students with disabilities or who are emergent bilingual had the highest non-completion rates.

 References: